 shared_preload_libraries = 'pg_stat_statements' pg_stat_statements.max = 10000 pg_stat_statements.track = all

 After, making the changes, the database should be restarted.
-Use the command pg_ctl restart.
-This will shutdown the database, but it should start a new docker container and this should have the necessary changes in place.
+Use the command systemctl stop dbengine and systemctl start dbengine.
+This will shutdown the database, and on restart, it should have the necessary changes in place.

 Now, as user postgres (or a user with superuser privileges), run the following pSQL commands.
 This command creates the required extension in the database.
 PostgreSQL extensions are built-in modules that provide additional functionality to a database.
 For more information into how PostgreSQL databases, which have been provisioned by VMware DSM, work with extensions, check out the official docs on the topic.